ansys/pyhps/README.rst

     python -m pip install -U pip

-Then, you can simply execute:
+Then, as long as pyrep is a private pyAnsys module not published to pypi yet, you can execute:

 .. code:: bash